zio/zio-http/docs/dsl/handler_aspect.md

 ### A Simple Middleware Example

-Let us consider a simple example using out-of-the-box middleware called ```addHeader```.
-We will write a middleware that will attach a custom header to the response.
+Let us consider a simple example using an out-of-the-box handler aspect called ```addHeader```.
+We will write an aspect that will attach a custom header to the response.

-We create a middleware that appends an additional header to the response indicating whether it is a Dev/Prod/Staging environment:
+We create an aspect that appends an additional header to the response indicating whether it is a Dev/Prod/Staging environment:

 ```scala mdoc:passthrough
 import utils._